Blaze-Scripts/bs-coords/README.md

 | J | Copy Z coordinate |
 | L | Copy heading |

-You can also click directly on any value in the display to copy it to your clipboard.

 ## ⚙️ Configuration

 Edit the `config.lua` file to customize the tool: